 Actions that may impact fish system-wide are coordinated and documented through TMT.
 Actions that may impact fish at a specific project that result from actual operations, implementation of FOP/BiOp actions, incidental take, BiOp terms and conditions, or research will be coordinated through the process outlined in section 2.5.
 TMT Guidelines are posted as an Appendix to the annual Water Management Plan.

 The Corps RCC hosts TMT meetings throughout the year to consider recommendations for river operations and to implement the FOP, BiOps, and other recommendations from fish interests.
 As part of this process, TMT may evaluate research data and advice on whether existing operations are consistent with current study results.
-TMT meetings are held and are open to the public.
+TMT meetings are held online via web meeting and are open to the public.
 Action Agency representatives provide the latest weather and runoff forecasts, and information on fish, hydrology, water quality, and power generation to assist in planning operations for fish passage.
 The Corps evaluates fish operation recommendations to determine impacts on overall system operations.

 Day-to-Day Coordination